VegaDeftwing/opinionatedeng/opinionatedeng.md

 Alright, so what exactly are you getting yourself into?
 Well, I'll be real with you, a lot.
 Installing Arch sucks.
 Things can go wrong, it's not user friendly at all, and is generally a pain, and if you screw up you'll need someone who can restore your computer to at least having Windows on it again so I'll say it again- **Make a backup of your entire hard drive before proceeding, if you don't know how to do this, google it.**

 Okay, so, with that said let's dive into it.
-After you have a backup, you'll need to head on over to https://www.archlinux.org/download/ and if you have a torrent client installed use the provided !BitTorrent Downloads, if you have no idea what that is, look at the below box
+After you have a backup, you'll need to head on over to https://www.archlinux.org/download/ and if you have a torrent client installed use the provided BitTorrent Downloads, if you have no idea what that is, look at the below box

->!BitTorrent: Torrenting is type of download that runs over a distruibuted peer to peer, this means you're directly downoalding the file from multiple people rather than from one large server.
+>BitTorrent: Torrenting is type of download that runs over a distruibuted peer to peer, this means you're directly downoalding the file from multiple people rather than from one large server.
 Popular clients on Windows include uTorrent, qBittorrent, and Deluge

 You may want to go grab a coffee while it downloads depending on your connection, though the image should be rather small.
-Once that's done downloading your torrent client should automatically confirm the image by !checksum, but as this is a good learning opportunity let's do a manual double check as well.
+Once that's done downloading your torrent client should automatically confirm the image by checksum, but as this is a good learning opportunity let's do a manual double check as well.

->!checksum: a mathmatical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a differnt hash.
+>checksum: a mathmatical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a differnt hash.
 This protects against malacious actors putting bad things in the code as well as from a corrupted download.

 To do so open up a command prompt on windows, and we'll need to navigate to the location of the downloaded file it should be nammed something along the lines of archlinux-20xx.xx.xx-x86_64.iso and be in your Downloads folder.
 When you open a command prompt on Windows it should start out in your user folder (C:\Users\%username%\).
 To list the folders in this folder you can type 'dir' and press enter.
 You should, at minimum, see folders like 'Downloads' 'Desktop' and 'Documents' to enter the Downloads folder simply type 'cd Dow' and press tab, the line should auto-complete to 'cd Downloads', then press enter.
 Now you can run 'certutil -hashfile arch' , presstab to complete it to 'certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso' then add 'sha1' on the end so the finally command looks like